-The applicant is proposing 13 different front elevations for the subject DSP, exhibiting aesthetically pleasing architectural design, as well as the use of a combination of brick and vinyl siding.
-Staff recommends that enhanced treatment of highly visible buildings be provided, which is conditioned herein.
+The Planning Board approved 13 different front elevations for the subject DSP, exhibiting aesthetically pleasing architectural design, as well as the use of a combination of brick and vinyl siding.
+Enhanced treatment of highly visible buildings is required and must be clearly labelled and included on all site plans as conditioned.